jackhanyuan/GaitPretreatment/README.md

 `augment`: Flip the cleaned silhouette sequence horizontally for data augmentation.
 Default **True**.

-`frame_resize_threshold`: When using RVM preprocessing, in order to speed up the silhouette extraction, images larger than the width of threshold pixels will be scaled to threshold pixels.default **800** pixels.
+`frame_resize_threshold`: When using RVM preprocessing, in order to speed up the silhouette extraction, images larger than the width of threshold pixels will be scaled to threshold pixels.
+Default **800** pixels.

-`pixel_threshold`: The threshold for finding the upper and lower boundaries of a person when cutting images. (the sum of row pixels is greater than or equal to the threshold pixel.)
+`pixel_threshold`: The threshold for finding the upper and lower boundaries of a person when cutting images. (the sum of row pixels is greater than or equal to the threshold pixel).
 Default **800** pixels.

 ## Acknowledgement